dji-sdk/Onboard-SDK/Onboard_SDK_Sample/DJI_Onboard_API_Windows_QT_Sample/README.md

 2. Select the *Desktop Qt 5.3 MinGW 32bit* kit and click *Configure Project* to proceed.

-3. During the initialization, enter the following info into the GUI interface including:
+3. During the init process, enter the following info into the GUI interface including:

 * APP ID
 * App Level